BewhiskeredBard/homebridge-scout/README.md

   * **`"night"`:** Possibly `["Night"]`.

   <small>† There are caveats to mapping a HomeKit mode to multiple Scout modes.
 Let's assume you have four Scout modes (*Home*, *Away*, *Vacation*, and *Night*) and have mapped the *Away* HomeKit mode to your *Away* and *Vacation* Scout modes.
 If you arm either the *Away* or *Vacation* Scout modes from the Scout app, HomeKit will report the mode as *Away* with no way to differentiate between the two.
 Additionally, if you arm the *Away* HomeKit mode via HomeKit, **the plug-in will arm whichever Scout mode is listed first**.
 There would be no way to arm your *Vacation* mode via HomeKit.
 This limitation is due to HomeKit's strict 3-mode design.</small>

+* **`"location"`:** The name of the Scout location you want to integrate.
+If you only have a single location (most common), this option is unnecessary.
+If you have multiple locations, you need to choose which one to use.
+You can find your location names in the sidebar of the Scout app or dashboard.

 * **`"triggerAlarmImmediately"`:** By default, HomeKit will not consider the alarm triggered until the (optional) alarm delay has expired.
 Enabling this option causes HomeKit to consider the alarm triggered immediately.